2000 Summer Olympics medal table

-Athletes from 80 countries won at least one medal.
-The United States won the most medals overall with 93, as well as the most gold (37) medals.
+Athletes from 80 countries won at least one medal, a new record, with 52 nations winning at least one gold medal.
+The United States won the most gold medals, with 37, and the most medals overall, with 93.
+It was the second consecutive Summer Olympic Games that the United States led the medal count in both gold and overall medals.
 Host nation Australia finished the Games with 58 medals overall (16 gold, 25 silver, and 17 bronze).
 Cameroon, Colombia, Latvia, Mozambique and Slovenia won a gold medal for the first time in their Olympic histories, while Vietnam, Barbados, Macedonia, Kuwait, Kyrgyzstan, and Saudi Arabia won their first ever Olympic medals.
+Among individual athletes, Australia's Ian Thorpe, the Netherlands' Leontien van Moorsel and Inge de Bruijn and the United States' Jenny Thompson and Lenny Krayzelburg won the most gold medals at the games with three each and Russian tympanist Alexei Nemov won the most overall medals with six (two gold, one silver and three bronze).

 Medal table

-The ranking in this table is based on information provided by the International Olympic Committee.

-The ranking sorts by the number of gold medals earned by a country—in this context, an entity represented by a National Olympic Committee.
+The medal table is based on information provided by the International Olympic Committee (IOC) and is consistent with IOC conventional sorting in its published medal tables.
+The table uses the Olympic medal table sorting method.
+By default, the table is ordered by the number of gold medals the athletes from a nation have won, where a nation is an entity represented by a NOC.
 The number of silver medals is taken into consideration next and then the number of bronze medals.
-If, after the above, countries are still tied, equal ranking is given and they are listed alphabetically.
+If teams are still tied, equal ranking is given and they are listed alphabetically by their IOC country code.